saberland/saber/website/pages/_posts/html-and-pug-page/index.md

 ## Front Matter

-Like `.md` pages, you can use front matter to define page attributes in `.html` and `.pug` pages as well.
+Like `.md` pages, you can use front matter to define page data in `.html` and `.pug` pages as well.
 For example you might use a layout for `pages/index.html`:

 ```html
 ---